 Note from Father Gordon MacRae: Thank you for reading and sharing this post.
 Please join us in prayerful remembrance for those who served and especially those who gave their lives to secure and preserve our freedom.
 None of those who speak today about political threats to democracy have any real idea of what freedom cost.

-You may also be interested in these related posts:
+You may also like these related posts:

 The Despair of Towers Falling, The Courage of Men Rising